constexpr Constructors and Literal Types

 As mentioned earlier, C++14 significantly relaxed the restrictions on constexpr constructors and member functions.
 Specifically for class types, the impact of these changes is:

-In C++11, the function body of a constexpr constructor had to be empty—all initialization work could only be done through member initializer lists, and loops, conditional statements, or local variables were not allowed.
-This meant that if your construction logic was even slightly complex (such as needing to iterate over an array or set different values based on conditions), you had to find ways to work around the limitations using ternary operators and recursive functions.
+In C++11, the function body of a constexpr constructor had to be empty—all initialization work could only be done through member initializer lists; loops, conditional statements, or local variables were not allowed.
+This meant that if your construction logic was slightly complex (e.g., needing to iterate over an array or set different values based on conditions), you had to find ways to use ternary operators and recursive functions to bypass the limitations.

-After C++14, you can write any statement permitted by constexpr inside constructors.
-Local variables, for loops, and if-else are all fine.
+After C++14, you can write any statement allowed by constexpr inside constructors.
+Local variables, for loops, if statements are all fine.
 This made many previously impossible compile-time classes a reality.

 }